This post 30 Days to Healthy Living includes affiliate links for your convenience. For more information please visit my disclosure page.

 As an old friend used to throw up her arms and say after a rough time…

 WE’RE MOVIN’ ON, PEOPLE!

-Check back on Sundays to see how my week has gone on the 30 Day program.
+Check back each week to see how my week has gone on the 30 Day program.
 I’ll be listing my *gasp* weight, whether I stayed on track or not, how my energy level felt, my mood, and the pros & cons of the week.

 LOOK FOR POST UPDATES ON…

 Sneak peak Update: I lost ten pounds!

 Check my progress from in the links to the dates above.
 I’m going to be real & raw, will journal about each day with a couple sentences, and be honest about my struggles and wins during the challenge.
 I’d love to hear what you think and hope this is motivating for you to reach whatever goals you are taking on whether they are about eating healthier or anything else!
 Wish me luck my sweet readers!